crim-ca/weaver/docs/source/processes.rst

 When using either the :term:`EMS` or :term:`HYBRID` [#notedatasource]_ configurations, :term:`Process`
-executions are dispatched to the relevant :term:`ADES` or another :term:`HYBRID` server supporting |process-deploy-op|_ when inputs are matched against one of the configured :term:`Data Sources`.
-Minimal implementations of :term:`OGC-API - Processes` can also work as external :term:`Provider` where to dispatch executions, but in the case of *core* implementations, the :term:`Process` should be already available since it cannot be deployed.
+executions are dispatched to the relevant :term:`ADES` or another :term:`HYBRID` server supporting |process-deploy-op|_ when inputs are matched against one of the configured :term:`Data Source`.
+Minimal implementations of :term:`OGC API - Processes` can also work as external :term:`Provider` where to dispatch executions, but in the case of *core* implementations, the :term:`Process` should be already available since it cannot be deployed.

-In more details, when an |exec-req-name|_ request is received, `Weaver` will analyse any file references in the specified inputs and try to match them against specified :term:`Data Sources` configuration.
+In more details, when an |exec-req-name|_ request is received, `Weaver` will analyse any file references in the specified inputs and try to match them against specified :term:`Data Source` configuration.
 When a match is found and that the corresponding :ref:`file_reference_types` indicates that the reference is located remotely in a known :term:`Data Source` provider that should take care of its processing, `Weaver` will attempt to |deploy-req-name|_ the targeted :term:`Process` (and the underlying :term:`Application Package`) followed by its remote execution.